Phone42.com

 Headphone3.5 mm jack

 The 3G is obsolete now, because most phones can use 4G and 5G networks.
 This phone like all modern smartphones, is capable of connecting to Wi-Fi networks.
 The A1 smartphone is capable of connecting to Bluetooth devices.
 This phone has a built-in GPS.
 The phone isn't NFC (Near Field Communication) capable.
 NFC is not essential for basic phone functionality, but it can be useful.
-The 3.5 mm headphone jack allows you to connect wired headphones or earphones to the device.
+The 3.5 mm headphone jack allows us to connect wired headphones or earphones to the device.

 Battery type, capacity, charger